stephane-rbn/binbuddykorea-api/README.md

 ## Project setup

-- Clone project via CLI: `git clone git@github.com:stephane-rbn/binbuddykorea-api.git`
+- Clone project via CLI: `git clone git@github.com:stephane-rbn/binbuddykorea-api.git`.
-- Enter project folder: `cd binbuddykorea-api`
+- Enter project folder: `cd binbuddykorea-api`.

 > **Note:** This project does not use Docker yet but it will be added in the future.
 For now, you need to have Python and PostgreSQL installed on your machine.